exorad/exorad-wiki/doc/source/configfile/exo.rst

 where the soft spongelayer forces the zonal velocity towards its zonal mean instead of to zero (hard sponge layer).
 You can switch between those by using the ``EXORAD_SPONGE_ZONAL`` flag (``.TRUE.`` uses the soft sponge layer, ``.FALSE.`` the hard).
 The magnitude of the sponge layer is set using ``EXORAD_KTOP``.

-The ``EXORAD_FRIC`` section is used to control the strength of the boundary layer friction.
-Parameters are described above.

 .. warning::